oyve/weather-formulas/README.md

 # weather-formulas
 A library of atmospheric and weather related calculations.

-* Test code for all code/algorithms
+* Test code for all formulas
-* Supports custom valuation sets where needed
+* Supports custom valuation sets where supported

 ## Features